Zabolekar/readABF/README.md

 - [abf2](https://CRAN.R-project.org/package=abf2), an R package by Matthew Caldwell: while `abf2` only reads ABF2 files created by pClamp 10 and newer, we also support ABF files created by pClamp 9 and older, especially ABF version 1.83.

-- [abfload](https://github.com/fcollman/abfload), a MATLAB function by Harald Hentschke, Forrest Collman and Ulrich Egert: we try to read at leastn everything that `abfload` is able to read.
+- [abfload](https://github.com/fcollman/abfload), a MATLAB function by Harald Hentschke, Forrest Collman and Ulrich Egert: we try to read at least everything that `abfload` is able to read.
 However, `abfload` had some updates in 2017 which we haven't incorporated so far.

 ## Tests